-- The use of violence, coercion and intimidation to force the child into sexual activity. - Invitations to parties where drugs and alcohol are freely given in exchange for sex. - Deceiving children into producing online indecent images/films of themselves. - Children being used to recruit other children into sexual exploitation. - Children being trafficked into or within the UK to be sexually exploited. - Sexual exploitation as part of gang initiation, status, protection or punishment.

-- Acquisition of money, clothes, mobile phones etc. they can't or won't explain. - Unhealthy or inappropriate sexual behaviour. - Swings and changes in mood or character, being secretive. - Gang-association and/or isolation from friends and social networks. - Relationships with controlling or significantly older individuals or groups. - Sexually transmitted infections, pregnancy. - Being frightened of some people, places or situations. - Physical signs of abuse, like bruises or bleeding in their genital or anal area. - Alcohol or drug misuse. - Going missing for periods of time. - Skipping school.
+- Children being used to recruit other children into sexual exploitation. - Children being trafficked into or within the UK to be sexually exploited. - Sexual exploitation as part of gang initiation, status, protection or punishment. - Physical signs of abuse, like bruises or bleeding in their genital or anal area. - Alcohol or drug misuse. - Going missing for periods of time. - Skipping school.